 7. Existing Roof Age

 An older roof often demands more extensive work.
 Over time, roofing materials wear out, making repairs more challenging.
 Aging membranes may need to be replaced entirely, and underlying components, such as insulation or underlayment, could also be compromised.
 Repairs to older roofs often become more involved, requiring additional labor and materials, which can quickly escalate costs.
-In some cases, a complete roof replacement might be recommended if the roof is approaching the end of its lifespan.

 8. Labor and Expertise